kylebittinger/metagenomics-workshop/README.md

 We're only going to download one chromosome, because it takes too long to index the entire human genome for filtering during the workshop.
-The data files have been pre-filtered to remove all the other chromosomes.
+We'll use a trick to remove the remaining human reads at the end of the workflow.

 ```bash
 wget 'https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=CM000663.2&rettype=fasta' -O humanch1.fasta